strukturag/nextcloud-spreed-signaling/docker/README.md

 - `GRPC_DNS_DISCOVERY`: Enable DNS discovery on hostnames of configured GRPC targets.
 - `GRPC_ETCD`: Set to `1` if etcd should be used to configure GRPC peers.
 - `GRPC_TARGET_PREFIX`: Key prefix of GRPC target entries.
+- `SKIP_VERIFY`: Set to `true` to skip certificate validation of backends and proxy servers.
+This should only be enabled during development, e.g. to work with self-signed certificates.

 Example with two backends: